 Following this reasoning, Concordia University Professor Jeremy Clark has proposed a blended system that would continue to use paper ballots for voting, while adding an auditing and counting system that uses blockchain technology.
 In Clark’s proposal, voters would register to vote in the same way they do today.
 They would also vote similarly in offline and physically secure voting booths.
 However, in doing so they would use paper ballots with three QR codes similar to those developed by VoteWatcher.
 Once the voting period is over, the booths/machines would store all digital information on a DVD or flash-drive before they are put online.
 The DVD or flash drive and the physical paper ballots would be securely stored in case auditing is necessary.
 Once online, each machine would become a node in a “permissioned blockchain,” similar to what was proposed by Votebook.

 Thus, Clark’s system borrows from both VoteWatcher and Votebook to create a very secure voting method that could be used for political elections.
-It draws on blockchain technology to enable the secure scaling of old-fashioned paper voting.
-The use of on-site voting minimizes any security risks that could come along with e-voting while creating a transparent, incorruptible voting record with both digital and paper audit and recount features.
+It uses blockchain technology to scale traditional on-site voting.
+The use of on-site voting minimizes security risks that could come along with e-voting while creating a transparent, incorruptible voting record with both digital and paper audit and recount capabilities.

 Governments Might Not Want More Secure Voting

 Despite being a more secure technology, there are obstacles to the adoption of blockchain voting for political elections.
-First, the technology is new and relatively unknown to the general public.
-Second, blockchain voting requires a robust and reliable internet infrastructure, as well as access to expensive and energy-intensive voting machines.
-There aren’t many countries around the world that can meet these requirements.
-Finally, and most importantly, some governments might not want fair and secure elections, since they might lose the ability to manipulate the weaknesses of their current voting systems.
-For blockchain voting to become more common, governments around the world must be willing to improve the democratic process in their respective countries.
+First, blockchain voting requires a robust and reliable internet infrastructure, as well as access to expensive and energy-intensive machines.
+There aren’t many countries around the world that can meet these conditions.
+Second, some governments might not want fair and secure elections since they might lose the ability to manipulate the weaknesses of their current voting systems.
+For blockchain voting to become more common, therefore, governments around the world must be willing to improve the democratic process in their respective countries.